top of page

 This might be an over-simplified explanation of Art, but the best initial approach is to become able to honestly and directly communicate yourself to the world using the chosen means.
 The next part, of course, is that you have an interesting enough personality for your audience.

 “To take photographs means to recognise—simultaneously and within a fraction of a second—both the fact itself and the rigorous organisation of visually perceived forms that give it meaning.
 It is putting one's head, one's eye, and one's heart on the same axis.”
+Henri Cartier-Bresson

-Shooting many images helps you towards the first goal, i.e. to be able to honestly communicate yourself to the world.
+Shooting many photos helps you towards the first goal, i.e. to be able to honestly communicate yourself to the world.
 What you are trying to realise, is what urges you to photograph the specific scene, being that an occasion, an inanimate object, a group of people, a landscape and so on.
 You can’t know if you don’t start doing it.
 To create a successful body of work, the subject you are photographing must live in an environment that you enjoy being in.
 You need to be with people that you want to be around, in a landscape or a situation you enjoy.
 If that is your home and you enjoy being by yourself and working with still life, that is fine.
 If you want to be inside a controlled environment, such as a photography studio, and work with professional models that is also fine, and if you want to be in a war zone and you enjoy danger and adrenaline rushes, that is also fine.

 Think first about your day-to-day activities.
 Maybe you enjoy some sport, or you have a hobby.
 Maybe you are in a band or a dancing group.
-That is a good start since you already have a place where you enjoy being, so that might give you the first place to go and make photographs.
+That is a good start since you already have a place where you enjoy being, so that might give you the first place to go and take photographs.

 There is no subject that you can’t touch, no subject that has been over-explored in the past.
 Remember, Art wants to see yourself and your unique view, so any subject is good enough.

 The next step is to now start placing boundaries in your photography.
 This is where it gets interesting.
-Write all of these elements down and make these your personal “laws” of your photography.
+Write all of these elements down and make these, your personal “laws” of your photography.
 This is the part where you are getting deeper and moving towards a new gestalt in your photography.
 You are now channelling all your energy towards shooting around a more specific subset of subjects, rather than just shooting anything that catches your eye.
 Keep in mind that the more specific you are in your subject, the more you can say about it, thus the more interesting your overall body of work will be.

 You now need to repeat this cycle, over and over again, forever.
 Hopefully, each time you will be inspired to work deeper within your subject, so your context will keep improving.
 Your subject must be something you obsess about, not simply like.
 This is the only way that you will want to improve and work on it to make it better, as it requires a lot of effort on your side.
 There is no way we as humans will put significant effort into a venture with which we are not obsessed.